apache/geode-examples/README.md

 * Create a Java class with a main method in the `org.apache.geode_examples.$name.Example` class
 * Create a cluster initialization script in `scripts/start.gfsh`
 * Create a cluster shutdown script in `scripts/stop.gfsh`
+* Modify the top-level `settings.gradle` file to include subproject
+* Modify this `README.md` file to include the new example in the catalog of examples

 The scripts should contain `gfsh` commands for starting locators, servers, and creating regions--everything that the example program will need to use.
 Where appropriate you should also add unit tests.
 To customize the build you can add a `build.gradle` file.

+Verify that the examples build by executing `./gradlew runAll` from the root directory.
-Note that the build may fail if you do not add ASF license headers or use the correct formatting (you can fix formatting with `gradle spotlessApply`).
+Note that the build may fail if you do not add ASF license headers or use the correct formatting.
+You can fix formatting with `./gradlew spotlessApply`.

 ## References